Antonio Rivero: Matthew Brisbane

 Matthew Brisbane (born in Perth, Scotland in 1787) was a Scottish merchant Captain, sealer and Antarctic explorer who made several voyages to the South Atlantic in the 1820s.
 He met Louis Vernet in 1827 when chartering a ship to rescue the survivors of the wreck of the Hope, which had run aground off South Georgia under Brisbane's command.

 Following another shipwreck in Patagonia in 1830, Brisbane escaped on a makeshift boat to Port Louis in West Falkland, where he became Vernet's director of fisheries and his chief representative in the islands when Vernet was in Buenos Aires.
 He attempted to enforce Vernet's exclusion of American sealers from Falklands waters, leading to the seizure of two American ships.
 This action resulted in the 1831 attack on Port Louis by the American naval sloop the USS Lexington, after which Brisbane and six others were arrested on charges of piracy and taken to Montevideo, where they were released.
 Brisbane returned to the Falklands in 1832 as a pilot for the Argentine naval vessel, the Sarandí, where he was present at the Reassertion of British sovereignty over the Falkland Islands.

 He travelled to Buenos Aires in the Sarandí in January 1833, before returning to the Falklands in March to resume his position as Vernet's agent in Port Louis.
 Upon his return he met Robert Fitzroy and Charles Darwin and is mentioned in the diaries of both men.

 Juan Simon

 Juan (or Jean) Simon was a French or South American gaucho, who became foreman of the gauchos employed by Louis Vernet.
 He was prominent in the suppression of a mutiny by members of the Argentine garrison of the islands in 1832.
-Upon the expulsion of the Argentine garrison in 1833, Jose Maria Pinedo appointed Simon as the Argentine Political and Military Commander of the islands, but Simon appears not to have attempted to act in any such capacity.
+Upon the expulsion of the Argentine garrison in 1833, José María Pinedo appointed Simon as the Argentine Political and Military Commander of the islands, but Simon appears not to have attempted to act in any such capacity.
 He played a role in persuading the gauchos to remain on the islands, and his conflict with Rivero may be linked to the British commander Captain Onslow's broken promise that the gauchos would be paid in silver rather than promissory notes.
 He left a son, conceived with Carmelita Penny, one of the Afro-Argentine slaves brought to the islands by Vernet.